codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 **Used on**: TestFixture class methods

-Runs test method given times.
-Fault of any interation fails all test.
+Runs the test method a given number of times.
+Any iteration failure causes the entire test to fail.

 ### NUnit.Framewor.Values ###